 CASINO ROYALE was a film of its time.
 Batman had just been successfully stabilised by Chris Nolan.
-It was time to grab the controls and apply the same stability to a series which had been sent into a self-parodic tailspin by the dreadful DIE ANOTHER DAY.
-We were delivered a Bond for the 21st century, the post-Bourne era.
+It was time to grab the controls and find the same stability for a series which had been sent into a self-parodic tailspin by the dreadful DIE ANOTHER DAY.
+We were delivered a Bond for the 21st century and the post-Bourne era.
 Jason Bourne with a shot of class and a measure of Connery – hold the existential angst, please.
 That said, in comparison to the suave, callous knob of the Roger Moore era, Craig’s Bond had a hint of self-loathing.
-Martin Campbell (who also directed the best Brosnan entry, GOLDENEYE) took us back to basics with a Bond who was more like a long-lost brother of the familiar, shaken-not-stirred character; same nature on the surface, different nurture process in getting from page to screen.
-SKYFALL though, seemingly pandering to 007’s 50th anniversary on film, jettisons that.
+Martin Campbell (who also directed the best Brosnan entry, GOLDENEYE) took us back to basics with a Bond who was more like a long-lost brother of the familiar, shaken-not-stirred character.
+SKYFALL, though, seemingly pandering to 007’s 50th anniversary on film, jettisons that.
 The Bond of SKYFALL is not the Bond of CASINO ROYALE or the now oft-maligned QUANTUM OF SOLACE.

-The raw impact of seeing Bond emotionally crushed at the end of CASINO ROYALE, and stripped of the pastiche that had been like a millstone around the character’s neck, is powerful.
-As Craig punches out the line, “The job is done, and the bitch is dead”, you can feel the emotional shutters coming down, and sense the callous detachment that we knew was always under the surface.
-Bond lays himself bare in QUANTUM OF SOLACE, and then SKYFALL sees him casually regress into an earlier world of lair-bound villains, DB5s, ejector seats and yet more casinos.
-By the end of the film, it feels as though someone has hit the button marked ‘Return to factory settings’ (the only female field agent decides she really wants to be M’s desk-jockey – really?).
+The raw impact of seeing Bond emotionally crushed at the end of CASINO ROYALE – and stripped of the pastiche that had been like a millstone around the character’s neck – is powerful.
+As Craig punches out the line, “The job is done, and the bitch is dead”, you can feel the emotional shutters coming down and palpably sense the callous detachment that occasionally seeped into previous portrayals.
+Bond lays himself bare in QUANTUM OF SOLACE, but then SKYFALL sees him casually regress into an earlier world of lair-bound villains, DB5s, ejector seats and yet more casinos.
+By the end of the film, it feels as though someone has hit the button marked ‘Return to factory settings’ (further, the only female field agent decides she really wants to be M’s desk-jockey – really?).

 SKYFALL has received rhapsodic praise, which begs the question: did we ever really want this modern and emotionally vulnerable Bond?
 The figure has been hinted at before, with George Lazenby in ON HER MAJESTY’S SECRET SERVICE.
-The death of Bond’s wife, which left behind a suitably crushed 007, bucked a formula which had become entrenched.
-However, normal service was soon resumed with the worst of Connery’s outings, DIAMONDS ARE FOREVER.
+The death of Bond’s wife, which left behind a suitably crushed 007, bucked a formula that had become entrenched.
+However, the series soon resumed normal service with the worst of Connery’s outings, DIAMONDS ARE FOREVER.
 SKYFALL has been so well received because it is a film made for Bond fans who stuck with films like DIAMONDS.
 The self-knowing winks in SKYFALL are frequent.
-Bond and the double-0 section is referred to as a relic of the Cold War, something that was also said of the franchise itself and its anachronistic central figure in the aftermath of the USSR’s collapse.
+Bond and the double-0 section is referred to as a relic of the Cold War, something that was also true of the series itself and its anachronistic central figure in the aftermath of the USSR’s collapse.
 Although SKYFALL is a greatly enjoyable film, it says nothing new and does nothing interesting with the Bond character (if anything, SKYFALL is more interesting when considered from M’s standpoint).
-But then whenever the series has tried to say something new, it has been viewed as limp and overly-serious.
+But then, whenever the series has tried to say something new, it has been viewed as limp and overly serious.

-Many comparisons have been made between SKYFALL and THE DARK KNIGHT, but this ignores the fact that Nolan’s film built on BATMAN BEGINS without jettisoning anything from the reimagined character, unlike the trajectory taken by Bond since CASINO ROYALE.
-A version of THE DARK KNIGHT in the SKYFALL vein would be riddled with gimmicks such as the convertible Batmobile, or shark-repellent Batspray, from the 1960s TV show.
+Many comparisons have been made between SKYFALL and THE DARK KNIGHT, but this ignores the fact that Nolan’s film is built on BATMAN BEGINS without jettisoning anything from the reimagined character, unlike the trajectory taken by Bond since CASINO ROYALE.
+A version of THE DARK KNIGHT in the SKYFALL vein would be riddled with gimmicks such as the convertible Batmobile or shark-repellent Batspray from the 1960s TV show.
 SKYFALL’s Bond is not a man of the 21st Century.
 He drives a DB5.
 He flirts smarmily with secretaries.
-He schmoozes round exotic casinos.
+He schmoozes around exotic casinos.
 He shags people in the shower.
 Bond is back to being presented as a virile superhero, with all the associated tropes thinly veiled.

-…continuity is, of course, hard in a franchise that was ‘rebooting’ itself long before the phrase was even invented…
+“…continuity is, of course, hard in a property that was ‘rebooting’ itself long before the phrase was even invented…”

-Although continuity is, of course, hard in a franchise that was ‘rebooting’ itself long before the phrase was even invented, let alone appropriated by cinema, the Bond franchise is in danger of slipping into nostalgia when, off the back of CASINO ROYALE, it should be forging a new and exciting path.
-In an age of grimly topical spy thrillers, this is perhaps what the fans want, but if Bond is to live on then he may need yet another reinvention sooner rather than later.
+Although continuity is, of course, hard in a property that was ‘rebooting’ itself long before the phrase was even invented, let alone appropriated by cinema, the Bond films are in danger of slipping into nostalgia when, off the back of CASINO ROYALE, it should be forging a new and exciting path.
+In an age of grimly topical spy thrillers, this is perhaps what the fans want, but if Bond is to live on, he may need yet another reinvention sooner rather than later.